Rahulguggilam2003/color-detection-using-open-cv/README.md

-Color detection using open-cv library in python
+Colour detection using open-cv library in python